ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Default unidirectional & bidirectional all devices bandwidth test
 ==================================================================

-Run the test to collect performance characteristics of unidirectional and bidirectional copy operations involving ALL devices of a given Rocm platform.
+Run the following test to collect performance characteristics of unidirectional and bidirectional copy operations involving ALL devices of a given Rocm platform.

 .. code-block::